Well, I Got Some Free Pie!

 She offered us all sorts of options and things to join, but we declined as CTMQ is really only interested in the true museum experience.
 We entered the museum and I immediately noted how incredibly new this old house appeared.
 Before I could investigate, we were all offered free pie!
 Apparently colonialists enjoyed pie baking competitions and we were able to sample some of the, ahem, fruits of their labor.
 None of them wowed me, but I was hardly complaining.
 Free pie!

 Here’s the deal: The house was built in the early 1700’s and today’s model stands on the same spot – with the original frame being all that is, well, original.
-The house is constructed in the colonial New England overhange style of architecture.
-Much investigation was made to restore the house to its original specifications – beginning in 1980 and lasting until 1988.
+The house is constructed in the colonial New England overhang style of architecture.
+Much investigation was undergone to restore the house to its original specifications – beginning in 1980 and lasting until 1988.
 They’ve done a fine job.

 Back in 1725, a Mary Steel (whose father Ebenezer had purchased the original dwelling house from Deacon John Stanley) married a Thomas Smith and they became the first of a succession of newlyweds to occupy and raise their children in the house.
 This begins the rough time period that the museum attempts to recapture; which runs through 1772 when Solomon and Susannah Cole Whitman lived there.
 Members of the Whitman family lived in the house until 1922.

-(I picked up quite a booklet about this place… perhaps the most informative brochure yet.
-I’ll editing massively, trust me.)
-A bit about the house proper; as was typical of the day, a center chimney was flanked by parlor and hall with two chambers above for storage and sleeping.
+As was typical of the day, a center chimney was flanked by parlor and hall with two chambers above for storage and sleeping.
 The construction was of posts and beams joined with wooden pegs, creating a frame which was then covered with wooden clapboards.
 The second floor extends beyond the first, creating an overhang – original purpose unknown.
 Later, an addition gave the house its “saltbox” shape.

 From the moment we arrived, our little Damian was being fussy.
 I poked around while Hoang tried to occupy him, but was intercepted by a kindly old docent who offered to give me a tour.
 It turned out that I couldn’t tour the joint myself, unfortunately.
 I asked her for the sped up condensed version and she agreed.
 That didn’t necessarily mean she’d adhere to this, though.

 After sloooowly putting on gloves, she guided me to the kitchen.
 There was a giant hearth.
 Off the kitchen, we walked through the lean-to garret.
 Not added until 30 years or so after the house was built, it contained stored grains and drying vegetables and such.
-My guide was keen to point out each. and. every. carrot as we poked along.
+My guide was keen to point out each.
+And.
+Every.
+Carrot as we poked along.

 I wasn’t too sure if I was allowed to snap pictures, so I was doing it on the downlow.
 No flash and quickly when my guide wasn’t looking.
 But again, we’ll have a chance to see this same stuff down the CTMQ road I’m sure of it.
 We saw a few more rooms; a parlor room, another room with a hearth for heating, a room with a loom and weaving tools in it, another with old furniture and things.